 Stylized to look like a USB flash drive, the Nano S is small, inconspicuous, and would not attract any attention in an office environment.

 The Nano S supports the largest selection of cryptocurrencies out of all hardware wallets.
-This makes it ideal for people with a diverse crypto portfolio.
+This makes it ideal for people with a diverse crypto portfolio of coins.
 However, unlike other wallets, the Nano S forces you to install a special app for every cryptocurrency you want to use.
 Some of our experts found this quirk needlessly annoying.

 Buy it now at the best price.